"Focus on progress and not perfection!"

 • Vendor Federal Tax ID W-9 Form

-To assist you with your club meeting refreshments/ event catering needs:
+To assist with requesting club meeting snacks and refreshments, and event catering needs:

 • Chartwells Food Service Request Form

-To assist with your educational club field trips planning:
+To assist student leaders and advisors with planning an educational club field trips:

 • Club Liability Waiver Form